digiacomo2/X-Team106/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
-Volunteer first, then if there are none leader will decide.
+Volunteer first, then if there are none leader will decide evenly.

 ## How will we will track progress (and follow-up) on completion of tasks
 On Wednesdays talk after class.
 Comment and describe changes.

-## How will we communicate difficulties with a task assigned to us
+## How will communicate difficulties with a task assigned to us
 Email chains and canvas group page.